nirmata/nirmata-scripts/api/addcluster-npm/README.md

 This page walks you through the process of adding a cluster in NPM using Nirmata API's

-This script is used to set password for superadmins of newly created Nirmata tenant in existing instance of Nirmata.
+This script is used for adding a cluster in NPM using Nirmata API's

 <ins>**Prerequisites:**</ins>

-- Make sure `curl` and `jq` are installed on the machine where you are running this script
+- Make sure `curl`, `yq` and `jq` are installed on the machine where you are running this script
-- Nirmata tenant with a super admin configured
-- The script runs in an interactive mode, so make sure you have below information when you execute the script:
-  - superadmin email address
-  - superadmin password
-  - Nirmata URL
-  - Tenant name in Nirmata
+- <api-token> updated in the script
-  - Admin id for the Nirmata superadmin account

-NOTE: Admin id for the superadmin account can be found from the developer tools under Network tab when logged in with your superadmin email address.

 ![alt Admin id](https://github.com/nirmata/nirmata-scripts/blob/main/setpass/setpass.PNG)